rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/28154) to GitLab Free in 13.1.

 When you review a merge request, you can create comments that are visible only to you.
-When you're ready, publish them together in a single action.
+When you're ready, publish them all at once.
 To start your review:

-1. Go to the merge request you want to review, and select the **Changes** tab.
+1. Go to the merge request you want to review.
+Select the **Changes** tab.
    To learn how to navigate the diffs displayed in this tab, read [Changes tab in merge requests](../changes.md).
 1. To expand the diff lines and display a comment box, select **Comment** (**{comment}**)